Fox-ML-infrastructure/Fox-v1-infra/VALUES.md

 ## Protection of Marginalized Communities

-This project was built to protect and support LGBTQ+ people and other marginalized communities.
+This project was built to protect and support **ALL** marginalized communities.
 Any use that contradicts this purpose is prohibited.

+**Institutions must protect ALL minorities comprehensively.
+They cannot cherry-pick protections.**

 The license explicitly forbids:
-- Use in systems that harm, surveil, or discriminate against marginalized groups
+- Use in systems that harm, surveil, or discriminate against **ANY** marginalized groups
-- Use by institutions with documented records of discrimination
+- Use by institutions with documented records of discrimination against **ANY** marginalized groups
+- Use by institutions that protect some minorities while discriminating against others
 - Use that benefits entities that participate in targeted harassment

 ## No Hostile Actors

 This project is not available for use by individuals or institutions that:
 - Contributed to marginalization, discouragement, or harm toward its creator
-- Have policies or practices that harm LGBTQ+ people
+- Have policies or practices that harm **ANY** marginalized people
+- Protect some minorities while discriminating against others (cherry-picking protections)
 - Participate in targeted harassment of marginalized communities
 - Use their power to suppress or disadvantage vulnerable groups